Galaxie 500: Musical style and influences

-Influence
+Legacy

+Jason Ankeny of AllMusic said Galaxie 500 was "arguably as influential on indie rock as the Velvet Underground was on the rock and punk that came after it" and that the band had a "lasting effect on the shoegaze and slowcore movements that followed".

 Galaxie 500's music had an influence on many later indie music groups, including Low.
-Their music has been covered and referenced by several well known artists.
+Their music has been covered and referenced by several well-known artists.
 In Liz Phair's song "Stratford-on-Guy", she sings, "And I was pretending that I was in a Galaxie 500 video."
 In Xiu Xiu's song "Dr. Troll", Jamie Stewart sings, "Listen to On Fire and pretend someone could love you."
-On Neutral Milk Hotel's debut album, On Avery Island, the song "Naomi" is believed to be about Naomi Yang, and includes the line "There is no Naomi in view/She walks through Cambridge stocks and strolls"; in 2011, Yang created a music video for the song.
+On Neutral Milk Hotel's debut album, On Avery Island, the song "Naomi" was written about Naomi Yang, and includes the line "There is no Naomi in view/She walks through Cambridge stocks and strolls"; in 2011, Yang created a music video for the song, including an anecdote recounting how Neutral Milk Hotel member Julian Koster gave her a copy of the album and told her the song was written about her.
 The Brian Jonestown Massacre's And This Is Our Music was titled in reference to the group's album This Is Our Music (which itself was titled after Ornette Coleman's album This Is Our Music).
 Sonic Youth frontman Thurston Moore has cited Galaxie 500's album Today as "the guitar record of 1988".

-"Tugboat" has been covered by many artists, including The Submarines, who recorded it with indie rock producer Adam Lasus for their iTunes Live Session EP, British Sea Power, on Rough Trade compilation Stop Me If You Think You've Heard This One Before..., Welsh lo-fi band Joanna Gruesome, and Portastatic, Kiwi Jr., for a planned concert of Galaxie 500 covers at Rough Trade Brooklyn set to coincide with Record Store Day and the release of Galaxie’s Copenhagen on vinyl.
-In 2010 the bands Cloudland Canyon and Citay, appeared on a 7-inch EP together wherein they both covered Galaxie 500, the former taking on "Temperature's Rising" and the latter doing a version of "Tugboat".
-English artist World Of Fox covered "Flowers" in his 2011 release on Where It's At Is Where You Are Records.
+"Tugboat" has been covered by many artists, including The Submarines, who recorded it with indie rock producer Adam Lasus for their iTunes Live Session EP; British Sea Power, on Rough Trade compilation Stop Me If You Think You've Heard This One Before...; Welsh lo-fi band Joanna Gruesome; Portastatic; and Kiwi Jr., for a planned concert of Galaxie 500 covers at Rough Trade Brooklyn set to coincide with Record Store Day and the release of Galaxie's Copenhagen on vinyl.
+In 2010 the bands Cloudland Canyon and Citay appeared on a 7-inch EP together wherein they both covered Galaxie 500, the former taking on "Temperature's Rising" and the latter doing a version of "Tugboat".
+English artist World Of Fox covered "Flowers" on his 2011 release on Where It's At Is Where You Are Records.

 In 2012 the song "Tugboat" was featured in the film The Perks of Being a Wallflower, directed by Stephen Chbosky and based on his book of the same name.